Rob King has revealed the emotional reasons for his Britain's Got Talent audition.

 Amanda Holden, Alesha Dixon, David Walliams and Simon Cowell were back in their usual spots behind the judges' desk with Ant and Dec watching on from the sidelines as always.

-One of the this week's performers was 28-year-old Rob King from Manchester, who worked at the very theatre where auditions were being filmed.
+28-year-old Rob King from Manchester walked out on stage, revealing he worked at the very theatre where auditions were being filmed.

 "I think my boss is somewhere up there," he quipped.

 Rob performed Conchita Wurst's Rise Like A Phoenix to get four yeses from the judges.

 Following his performance, Rob revealed the emotional reason why he decided to audition.

 Rob told the Daily Mirror how he had been inspired to sing for the judges following the tragic death of his friend Martyn Hett in the Manchester Arena attack.